-The force has recently merged its intelligence and performance functions in order to enhance capacity.
-The Knowledge Hub department includes the monitoring of operational performance and reports directly to the bi-monthly Service Improvement and Organisational Learning Board.
+The force has a Knowledge Hub department which provides monitoring of operational performance and reports directly to the bi-monthly Service Improvement and Organisational Learning Board.

-A review of the DCC Directorate has seen a force self-review capacity retained within a newly formed Corporate Planning and Business Change function.
-This allows the internal review a wide range of operational areas to ensure recommendations, especially from HMICFRS and Internal Audit are being progressed and service provision enhanced.
+There is a programme of force conducted internal reviews which cover a wide range of operational areas to ensure recommendations, especially from HMICFRS and Internal Audit are being progressed and service provision enhanced.
 The annual programme is formulated on a risk based assessment of where additional force scrutiny would provide best value.